Pin Point Consulting logo

 Conclusion: Customer centering needs change of perspective

-In my work as a consultant, I always experience how crucial it is to not only analyze indoor prospects, but really experience .
-Methods such as LEGO® SERIOUS PLAY® help to make complex customer journey visible and negotiable - a crucial step to consistently develop services and structures.
+In my work as a consultant, I repeatedly experience how crucial it is not only to analyze customer perspectives but truly experience them.
+Methods like LEGO® Serious Play® help to make complex customer journeys visible and negotiable – a crucial step in consistently developing services and structures in a user-centric way.